 To this extent, the CCES developed protocols for student-athletes that have been in place since August 2020.
 The Canadian Anti-Doping Program (CADP) defines a student-athlete as an individual who is an athlete and student competing in U SPORTS and/or CCAA sport activities and who is not in the National Athlete Pool (NAP) for any sport

-Under the protocol, samples collected from student-athletes who only compete in U SPORTS or CCAA events, are not be analyzed for cannabis (List category S8 Cannabinoids).
+Under the protocol, samples collected from student-athletes who only compete in U SPORTS or CCAA events, are not analyzed for cannabis (List category S8 Cannabinoids).
 Accordingly, these athletes will not receive an adverse analytical finding (AAF), or positive test – for cannabis.

 We view this as a positive change that reflects a shifting societal view of how to manage cannabis education and harm reduction in Canada.